• Skip to main content

 Cluster headaches typically occur on one side of the head only.
 These headaches occur in patterns or clusters, and the pain can be excruciating.
 It may be centered around one eye, and the pain of a cluster headache can wake you from sleep.

-While it may be inconvenient or you may feel a bit foolish seeing a doctor about your headaches, it’s always better to be safe than sorry.
-Any unusual, significant, or persistent headache pain warrants a visit with your primary care doctor.
-At the very least, seeing your doctor can alleviate any anxiety about whether the headaches indicate a more serious disorder.
+While it may be inconvenient or you may feel a bit foolish seeing a family medicine provider about your headaches, it’s always better to be safe than sorry.
+Any unusual, significant, or persistent headache pain warrants a visit with your primary care provider.
+At the very least, seeing your family medicine provider can alleviate any anxiety about whether the headaches indicate a more serious disorder.

 If your headaches are accompanied by symptoms such as sudden weakness, dizziness, loss of balance and falling, numbness or tingling, you should seek urgent medical attention.